play-dl/play-dl/README.md

 ### video_basic_info(url : `string`, cookie? : `string`)
 *The basic video details `play-dl` fetches at first.*
-**Cookies are optional and are required for playing age restricted videos.**

 **[Cookies](https://github.com/play-dl/play-dl/discussions/34) are optional and are required for playing age restricted videos.**